 Conversations About Electric Cars And Desserts Have Become The Norm At Social Gatherings

 I am always hugely encouraged by these conversations.
 This only means one thing.
-The transition of electric cars from a niche emission free solution to mainstream transportation is firmly underway.
-Many of those seeking answers, are looking to either change their current vehicle or buy a new one.
+The transition of zero-emission electric cars from a niche emission free solution to mainstream transportation is firmly underway.
+Many of those seeking answers, are looking to either change their incumbent petrol or diesel vehicle or buy a new one.

-Volumes have been written on the ‘top reasons’ to buy an EV.
+Volumes have been written on the ‘top reasons’ to buy an electric vehicle (EV).
 I will certainly get to it.
 But let me commence with, why you should not buy an EV.

 Two Reasons To Avoid Buying An EV

 1).
-You travel well over 200 miles on a regular basis and do not have access to public charging or workplace charging
+You travel well over 300 miles on a regular basis and do not have access to public charging or workplace charging EV stations

 Most of us certainly do not travel such distances on a regular basis.
-The average owner of an internal combustion engine or EV, will travel significantly less distances.
+The average owner of an internal combustion engine (ICE) or EV, will travel significantly less distances.
 The average annual mileage in the UK is 8,000 miles i.e. just over 20 miles a day!
-Moreover, the average commute distance is 12 miles.
-This does not surprise me at all.
+Moreover, the average commute distance is a mere 12 miles.
 The drive to your local school, grocery store, gym, high street etc., is at best a couple of miles.

 2).
 You do not feel the need for clean air